agmmnn/awesome-blender/README.md

 - Render on ***Google Colab*** :
     - [This script ](https://gist.github.com/donmahallem/a05100077ec1327268f28f0b2bd8da60)can be used to render with blender on GoogleColab. \([New Script](https://github.com/syn73/blender-colab)\) \([Video Tutorial](https://www.youtube.com/watch?v=uv45KzL9ick)\)
     - [This is](https://gist.github.com/natowi/3044484ad0c98877692c399297e3ab7e) an example on how to use Meshroom in GoogleColab with uploaded images to generate a textured mesh (OBJ) that can be downloaded.
     - [How to](https://internet-of-tomohiro.netlify.com/google_colab/vnc.en.html) run OpenGL desktop programs on Google Colaboratory.
+You should follow this instruction if you want to work with Eevee.
 - Daily Blender Tips : [blender.daily](https://www.instagram.com/blender.daily/), [Blender Secrets](https://www.instagram.com/blendersecretsdotorg/)\([tw](https://twitter.com/JanvandenHemel), [yt](https://www.youtube.com/channel/UCp7EwodJcppc6GqiRcnCpOw/videos)\).
 - [IOR List](https://pixelandpoly.com/ior.html) : Index of Refraction values list for use with 3d applications.
 - [UE Sponsored Content](https://www.unrealengine.com/en-US/uesponsoredcontent) :  Every month Epic Games gives away several assets from the Unreal Engine marketplace for free.